 12:16 And afterward the people removed from Hazeroth, and pitched in the wilderness of Paran.

-At the border of the promised land God commands Moses to send in a leader from among each tribe to spy out the land.
+At the border of the promised land God commands Moses to send a man from each tribe to spy out the land.
 Consider: there was no need for such a mission, for God could direct their path.
 This mission was a test of faith for the people.

 Numbers 13:1 And the LORD spake unto Moses, saying, 13:2 Send thou men, that they may search the land of Canaan, which I give unto the children of Israel: of every tribe of their fathers shall ye send a man, every one a ruler among them.